 2. Air Ducts

 While your air ducts may seem like they don’t impact the food you eat, they certainly can.
 When air ducts inside your home run, they will eventually collect dirt and dust.
-They will gather an estimated 40 pounds of debris theroughout the year, which means a lot of dust and bacteria could be blowing around your home throughout the day.
+They will gather an estimated 40 pounds of debris throughout the year, which means a lot of dust and bacteria could be blowing around your home throughout the day.

-Additionally, the exhaust system located in your kitchen can take in many types of bacteria, including salmonella and E.Coli when it’s running.
+Additionally, when running, the exhaust system located in your kitchen can take in many types of bacteria, including salmonella and E. Coli.
 To avoid this danger, it’s crucial to have your air ducts cleaned out at least once a year.
 This will remove dust and dirt to keep your home cleaner while also getting rid of dangerous bacteria that can transfer onto your food.
 Air duct cleaning has an impact on your digestive and respiratory health.

-3. The Microwave
+3. Microwave

-The microwave is an excellent tool for when you need to heat something up quickly.
+The microwave is an excellent tool when you need to heat something up quickly.
 However, many people will argue that the microwave reduces the quality of the food you eat by heating it up improperly.
 If you want to use the microwave, pay attention to cooking times as closely as possible.
-It’s also important to know the wattage of this appliance so you can cook food properly.
+It’s also important to know the wattage of this appliance so you can heat food properly.
 You may also want to avoid using the microwave to thaw or cook raw foods, as this can cause food poisoning when not cooked through.

 If you have the time, cooking in a toaster oven or on the stove is a great alternative.
 While it might take a few more minutes, your food will usually turn out tasting better as a result.